Last Updated on

 What to do: Korean uses different forms of words based on social hierarchies and rank, so it’s best to lean towards being more polite.
 This can usually be accomplished with the ending “-세요” (i.e. 주세요.)

-If you’re in Korea, make sure you don’t miss out on opportunities to go out with Koreans!
+If you’re in South Korea, make sure you don’t miss out on opportunities to go out with Koreans!
 Korean outings, business meetings, and friendly get-togethers are invaluable.
-Not only will it put you in the good books with your Korean friends or colleagues, but you’ll learn all about Korean culture and Korean etiquette (plus have a lot of fun)!
+Not only will it put you in the good books with your Korean friends or colleagues, but you’ll understand Korean culture and Korean etiquette better (plus have a lot of fun)!

-When you exchange business cards at a meeting, your first instinct may be to put it in your pocket or to write some notes on it.
+When you exchange business cards at a meeting in South Korea, your first instinct may be to put it in your pocket or to write some notes on it.
 Don’t do it!
 A Korean’s business card is a representation of that person, so make sure you pay it the proper respect.